Rules and Regulations for the Election of LifeRing Board Members and Bylaw changes

 The Registrar of Voters shall receive and count all votes and ballots, according to the following rules:

-- All the ballots shall first be counted according to the first choices indicated on them and the total number of valid ballots cast for each candidate as first choice determined.
+● All the ballots shall first be counted according to the first choices indicated on them and the total number of valid ballots cast for each candidate as the first choice determined.

 Guidelines for the Campaign and Election Behavior.

-- All campaign and election activity should take place outside of sobriety support meetings or venues.
+● All campaign and election activities should take place outside of sobriety support meetings or venues.
 Candidates or advocates may ask the convenor’s permission for time to speak or post outside of the specific meeting time.
 In certain venues, the candidate or advocate will be self-policing.

-- The LifeRing Convenors email list is for issues regarding convenor questions only.
-Campaign statements and activity should only take place on the Nominee List for Board of Directors page or the Proposed Bylaw Changes page.
+● The LifeRing Convenors email list is for issues regarding convenor questions only.
+Campaign statements and activity should only take place on the Candidate List for the Board of Directors page or the Proposed Bylaw Changes page.
 Whichever is appropriate.

 The election for filling three seats on the LifeRing Board of Directors will be conducted using an Instant Runoff Voting (IRV) system.
 The board has decided to use this system to ensure that all winners had majority support, as opposed to the plurality system that most of us are more familiar with.
 With this system, each delegate to the Congress will assign a ranking to each candidate, with the top choice listed as 1 and, in a field of five, the bottom choice a number 5.